syl20bnr/spacemacs-elpa-mirror/melpa/elisp-lint-readme.txt

 This is a tool for finding certain problems in Emacs Lisp files.
 Use it on the command line like this:

-emacs -Q --batch -l elisp-lint.el -f elisp-lint-files-batch *.el
+$(EMACS) -Q --batch -l elisp-lint.el -f elisp-lint-files-batch *.el

-You can disable individual checks, by passing flags on the command line:
+You can disable individual checks by passing flags on the command line:

-emacs -Q --batch -l elisp-lint.el -f elisp-lint-files-batch --no-indent *.el
+$(EMACS) -Q --batch -l elisp-lint.el -f elisp-lint-files-batch \
+         --no-indent *.el

-Alternatively, you can disable checks using file variables or the following .dir.locals file:
+Alternatively, you can disable checks using file variables or the following .dir-locals.el file:

 ((nil . ((elisp-lint-ignored-validators . ("fill-column")))))